 So what can you rely on for getting usage insights for your SaaS tools?

-But that’s just the start.
-Zylo Insights also surfaces personalized, prioritized, and actionable usage and portfolio optimization recommendations to drive rightsizing and savings initiatives.
-In a single view, see all license optimization recommendations, prioritized by greatest return, so you can drill in to make appropriate corrections.
+Zylo proactively surfaces opportunities to optimize your SaaS spend on an ongoing basis.
+Zylo Insights delivers personalized, prioritized, and actionable usage and portfolio optimization recommendations to drive rightsizing and savings initiatives.
+In a single view, you can see all license optimization recommendations, prioritized by greatest return, so you can drill in to make appropriate corrections.

-Get Proactive: Optimize SaaS Usage and Spend
+Get Proactive: Optimize SaaS Usage and Spend with Zylo

-- Save time: No need to manually review usage each month—Zylo handles the license usage analysis for you, delivering customized recommendations based on application-specific and deep feature-usage data.
+- Save time: No need to manually review application usage each month—Zylo delivers optimizations recommendations based on application-specific and deep feature-usage data.

 - Save money: Easily downgrade or deprovision underutilized user licenses—and enter vendor negotiations informed with real-time usage data when it’s time to renew.

 - Improve employee experience: Make it easy for employees to give back licenses they no longer need or are no longer using.
-(And give them the ability to choose new apps with a catalog.)
+(And give them the ability to choose new apps with a catalog.